 - DVP pipe only Frame an opening 10 in. by 10 in.
-(254 mm by 254 mm) whenever the vent penetrates a ceiling/floor (see Figure 8.3). - SLP pipe only Frame opening 9 in. x 9 in.
-(229 mm x 229 mm) whenever the vent penetrates a ceiling/floor (see Figure 8.3). - Frame the area with the same sized lumber as used in ceiling/floor joist. - The ceiling firestop may be installed above or below the ceiling joists when installed with a attic insulation shield.
+(254 mm by 254 mm) whenever the vent penetrates a ceiling/floor (see Figure 8.4). - Frame the area with the same sized lumber as used in ceiling/floor joist. - The ceiling firestop may be installed above or below the ceiling joists when installed with a attic insulation shield.
 It must be under joists between floors that are not insulated.
-Refer to Figure 8.4. - · Secure with three fasteners on each side.
+Refer to Figure 8.5. - · Secure with three fasteners on each side.